-The reference service life (RSL) for heterogeneous vinyl flooring is 30 years, meaning that the product will meet its functional requirements for an average of 30 years before replacement.
+The reference service life (RSL) for vinyl tile is 30 years, meaning that the product will meet its functional requirements for an average of 30 years before replacement.
 Estimated building service life is 75 years, as specified by the PCR.
 Additional information is provided in Table 9.